Marie-Angélique Anel Le Rebours: Life and career

-Marie-Angélique Anel was the daughter of the distinguished French surgeon and military doctor, Dominique Anel, who invented the fine-pointed syringe, the precursor to the modern, hypodermic syringe, to remove dirt and infection from soldiers’ wounds.
+Marie-Angélique Anel was born at as the daughter of the distinguished French surgeon and military doctor, Dominique Anel, who invented the fine-pointed syringe, the precursor to the modern, hypodermic syringe, to remove dirt and infection from soldiers’ wounds.
 Her father later achieved distinction for using this syringe to operate on tear ducts in treating fistula lacrymalis.

+Anels mother Marie Chaperon, was the daughter of a surgeon from Paris.
+Marie-Angelique father died in 1740.
+Anels mother was then left to raise Marie-Angelique and her brother Pierre-Antoine by herself.

 Marie-Angélique Anel received a strong academic education.
-After marrying a man named Le Rebours who was controller general of the French postal system, she became known as Marie-Angélique Anel Le Rebours.
+In 1759 after marrying Charles Le Rebours (1731- 1776) who was controller general of the French postal system, she became known as Marie-Angélique Anel Le Rebours.
 She had at least three children and breastfed two of them, judging from one of her letters to Jean-Jacques Rousseau.